-We intend to apply for the listing of our common stock on the New York Stock Exchange, or NYSE, under the symbol "DT."
+We have been approved to list our common stock on the New York Stock Exchange, or NYSE, under the symbol "DT."
 However, there has been no prior public trading market for our common stock.
 We cannot assure you that an active trading market for our common stock will develop on such exchange or elsewhere or, if developed, that any market will be sustained.
 Accordingly, we cannot assure you of the liquidity of any trading market, your ability to sell your shares of our common stock when desired or the prices that you may obtain for your shares of our common stock.